jhorton84/React-Node-Tutorial/README.md

 <br/>
 • Router (Browser-Router, Hash-Router)
 <br/>
+All of these things that we build USING JavaScript work and function because of React and are a part of the way React is made to be used.

 #### Where is React Code written?
 React is front-end, therefore all of our React code and features will be placed inside of the /src folder.
 Your components, Redux, and Routes will all be within this folder.
+Take some time to look at your /src folder and what it contains.
 #### Where is Node Code written?
 Node is a back-end service.
 Simply put if you are in your /server folder that's Node.js.
 Since we use JavaScript for both our front-end and our back-end it can be confusing for some to differentiate when we are writing Node.Js and when we are doing ReactJs.
 Understanding these differences will help you when discussing your skills with hiring managers!
 Things we use in Node are:
 <br/>